bombasticSlacks/Aspirant/Game/Combat-Training.md

 ## Combat Training
 One of the three greater [Training](Character-Development#Types%20Of%20Training) disciplines.

-Combat is a notable part of any adventurers life.
+Combat is a notable part of any adventurers' life.
 #TODOcopy

 ### Specialized Schools
-Combat is furth seperated into 8 specialized schools:
+Combat is further separated into 8 specialized schools:
 * [Bastion](Bastion)
 * [Berserker](Berserker)
 * [Duelist](Duelist)